thomas-saigre/tikzplotly/docs/develop/tests.md

 ## Tests for the CI

 These tests are run on the CI to check that the generated LaTeX code is still the same after the modifications.
-They are placed in teh directory `tests` at the root of the repository.
+They are placed in the directory `tests` at the root of the repository.
 When `tox` is run (see [here](contributing.md#run-the-tests-and-look-at-code-coverage)), they are the tests that are run, not the ones on the present section.

 Here is an example of a test that is run on the CI: